 The coast, which is broken at intervals to admit a passage for the inland streams between its cliffs and dunes, is one of the most dangerous in the whole of Africa.
-Its forbidding aspect naturally inspired terror in the Portuguese mariners of the fifteenth century, when compelled by their instructions to follow a treacherons seaboard, which had already been sighted before them by the Phœnicians and French navigators from Dieppe.
-Cape Nun, or "Non," was so named, said these seafarers, playing on the word, because the sea echoed "Non" (No!) to any vessel, attempting to round the point.
-According to another legend, those white mariners who sailed beyond it into the southern waters had all returned black.
+Its forbidding aspect naturally inspired terror in the Portuguese mariners of the fifteenth century, when compelled by their instructions to follow a treacherous seaboard, which had already been sighted before them by the Phænicians and French navigators from Dieppe.
+Cape Nun, or "Non," was so named, said these seafarers, playing on the word, because the sea echoed "Non" (No!) to any vessel.

-Fig. 204.-Rio DE Ono.
+Fig. 204.-Rio DE ORO.
+Scale 1: 400,000.